wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 # Introduction

 For this inaugural blog-post, I will introduce Grammatical Framework (GF) through an extended example targeted at a general audience familiar with logic, functional programming, or mathematics.
 GF is a powerful tool for specifying grammars.
 A grammar specification in GF is actually an abstract syntax.
 With an abstract syntax specified, one can then define various linearization rules which compositionally evaluate to strings.
 An Abstract Syntax Tree (AST) may then be linearized to various strings admitted by different concrete syntaxes.
-Conversely, given a string admitted by the language being defined, GF's powerful parser will generate all the ASTs which, linearize to that tree.
+Conversely, given a string admitted by the language being defined, GF's powerful parser will generate all the ASTs which linearize to that tree.

 ## Focus of this tutorial

 We introduce this subject assuming no familiarity with GF, but a general mathematical and programming maturity.
-While GF is certainly geared to applications in domain specific machine translation, this writing will hopefully make evident that learning about GF, even without the intention of using it for its intented application, is a useful exercise in abstractly understanding syntax and its importance in just about any domain.
+While GF is certainly geared to applications in domain specific machine translation, this writing will hopefully make evident that learning about GF, even without the intention of using it for its intended application, is a useful exercise in abstractly understanding syntax and its importance in just about any domain.

-A working high-level introduction of Grammatical Framework emaphasizing both theoretical and practical elements of GF, as well as their interplay.
+A working high-level introduction of Grammatical Framework emphasizing both theoretical and practical elements of GF, as well as their interplay.
 Specific things covered will be

 * Historical developments leading to the creation and discovery of the GF formalism
 * The difference between Abstract and Concrete Syntax, and the linearization and parsing functions between these two categories
-* The basic judgements :
+* The basic judgments :
   * Abstract : `cat, fun`
   * Concrete : `lincat, lin`
-  * Auxilliary : `oper, param`
+  * Auxiliary : `oper, param`
 * A library for building natural language applications with GF
     * The Resource Grammar Library (RGL)
 * A way of interfacing GF with Haskell and transforming ASTs externally